 Unfortunately, some things are just too precious to be on display.
-Paisley Museum is home to two hidden treasures which are very special…
+Paisley Museum has two two very special hidden treasures within its collections…

 This is the only complete service book of its kind known to have survived the Reformation in Scotland.